The six nations tournament

 Released in May 2018,”Flûtes en fugue”, their first CD, devoted to their own transcriptions of works by J-S Bach, garnered a “Clic” from the May/June issue of the Classiquenews webzine and was hailed a number of times on France Musique, Europe 1, RCF and Radio Clásica.
 It has also won rave reviews from Le Monde magazine and the Opus HD webzine.

 “The Woods so Wild “, their second CD, will be devoted to consort playing in England from the Renaissance to Purcell.
-Released under the Paraty label (distribution by Harmonia Mundi), it will be available in the coming Spring.
+Released under the Paraty label (distribution by Harmonia Mundi), it is available since Spring.

 The ensemble has a keen interest for contemporary works.
 In February 2019, it records a creation by Sirah Martínez Alvarez for “Création Mondiale”, a France Musique broadcast hosted by Anne Montaron.
 Several other collaborations with composers are currently in the works, notably with young, talented composer Benjamin Attahir.